bogdan-miron/gift-genie-polihack2024/README.md

 ## Features

 - **Personalized Gift Recommendations**: Get gift ideas based on your responses to a series of thoughtfully generated questions.
-- **Responsive Design**: The app is designed to be fully responsive, offering a seamless experience across devices.
+- **Responsive Design**: The app is designed to be fully responsive on all devices.
-- **Integration with Gemini API**: Questions are generated dynamically using Gemini API calls.
+- **Integration with Gemini API**: Questions are generated using Gemini API calls.

 ## About the Project